Kalabhavan Mani

-Kunnisseri Veettil Raman Mani (1 January 1971 – 6 March 2016), better known by his stage name Kalabhavan Mani, was an Indian actor and singer.
+Kunnisseri Veettil Raman Mani (1 January 1971 - 6 March 2016), better known by his stage name Kalabhavan Mani, was an Indian actor and singer.
 Mani started his career as a mimic with the Kalabhavan comedy troupe.
 He had starred in over 250 films, including Malayalam, Tamil, Kannada, and Telugu films, and was renowned for his humorous characters and villain roles.

 Mani won National Film Award – Special Jury Award and Kerala State Film Awards for his performance as Ramu in Vasanthiyum Lakshmiyum Pinne Njaanum (1999).
-He was the first actor from kerala who won the National Film Award - Special Jury Award in the history of Malayalam film industry.

-Personal life
+Early life

-Kalabhavan Mani was born as Kunnisseri Veettil Raman Mani in Kerala to Chenathunad Kunnisseri Veettil Raman and Ammini at Chalakudy, Thrissur district on New Year's Day in 1971.
-He had an elder brother, Velayudan (deceased), younger brother, R. L. V. Ramakrishnan (dancer) and four sisters, Thankamani, Leela, Santha and Ammini Jr. He studied at GLPS East School Chalakudy till 4th grade and Government Boys School, Chalakudy till 10th grade.
+Kalabhavan Mani was born as Kunnisseri Veettil Raman Mani in Kerala to Chenathunad Kunnisseri Veettil Raman and Ammini at Chalakudy, Thrissur district, on New Year's Day of 1971.

+Mani had an elder brother, Velayudan (deceased); a younger brother, R. L. V. Ramakrishnan (dancer); and four sisters, Thankamani, Leela, Santha, and Ammini Jr. He studied at Government L. P. School, Chalakudy, till 4th grade and then at Government Boys School, Chalakudy, till 10th grade.

 Mani married Nimmy on 22 September 1999 and has a daughter named Sreelakshmi, born in 2000.
-He was once an autorickshaw driver from Chalakudy.
-His brother, R. L. V. Ramakrishnan acted in Bamboo Boys in a cameo role, starring alongside Cochin Haneefa, Harisree Ashokan and Salim Kumar.
+He was once working as an autorickshaw driver in Chalakudy.
+His brother, R. L. V. Ramakrishnan, has acted in the movie Bamboo Boys.